How to respond to verbal attacks

 say.
 In fact, if their statements have nothing to do with what to do

 or not to do, or how to solve a problem, there is no need to be

-concerned at all about their statements.
+concerned at all about their remarks.

 Ask yourself -- does that person believe what they say, or was that just a harassing remark?
 If I respond to their statement, is there any chance they would say, “I see your point.
 I was wrong about that.”
 If you believe the answer is “No,” then there is no reason to waste your breath trying to correct a false statement, especially if it was an accusation, and especially if you think the accuser does not really believe it.